 Similarly to other rideshare services, Lyft requirements for a driver are as follows:

 - Your car must have 4 doors with a minimum of 5 passenger seats (can be private or rented),

 - You must have at least a year of licensed driving experience (or 3 if you are under 23),

 - You mustn’t have more than 1 major or 3 minor violations in the past 3 years,

 - You must undergo a background check.

 Since the beginning of rideshare services, various states have had to implement demand towards the drivers to ensure a safe environment for passengers.
 Before you sign up with any company, it is recommended to check the special rules set out by your state.
 If you do not comply with them, you cannot work for any rideshare services.

-Rideshare companies have lost many employees during the pandemic restrictions when states were closed.
+Rideshare companies have lost many drivers during the pandemic restrictions when states were closed.
 However, with the increased number of vaccinated people, companies hope to increase revenue and deliver stable and affordable services.
-Since Uber and Lyft made some serious mistakes during the lockdown, they unwillingly discouraged employees from working for them.
+Since Uber and Lyft made some serious mistakes during the lockdown, they unwillingly discouraged drivers from working for them.
 The companies now work hard to win the drivers back and offer cash incentives, bonuses, and higher wages, which has put all of the prospective drivers in a very advantageous position.